-Code: GBK/JFCG/KGC

-Adopted: 12/14/11
+Code: GBK/JFCG/KGC Adopted: 12/14/11

-Use or Possession of Tobacco Products or Inhalant Delivery Systems Tobacco Use on College Premises
+Use or Possession of Tobacco Products or Inhalant Delivery Systems

-The Uuse of tobacco products or inhalant delivery systems on College premises is restricted to designated outdoor areas.
+The use of tobacco products or inhalant delivery systems on College premises is restricted to designated outdoor areas.

 Possession of tobacco products and inhalant delivery systems by persons under the age of 21 is prohibited on all College grounds and property.
-This includes, but is not limited to: in facility buildings, at facility-sponsored activities, and in vehicles on facility grounds on all campuses, including satellite properties.
+This includes, but is not limited to: in facility buildings, at facilitysponsored activities, and in vehicles on facility grounds on all campuses, including satellite properties.